Alex-Pqn/Ohmyfood-ocr_dw/README.md

 Project start date : 16 April 2020

-Project end date : undefined
+Project end date : 20 May 2020

 Quick Description : Project designed and intended to reproduce the models of a site for preparing and assembling food menus.